alessiofx/jbh/README.md

 	    -p, --post   lists posts
 	  --new:
 	    -d, --draft  creates a new draft post
+        -t, --template specifies a template to use to create the post
 	  --move:
 	    -d, --draft  moves a draft to post
 	    -p, --post   moves a post to draft
 	  --serve:
-	    -d, --draft  includes draft in jekyll server
+	    -d, --draft  includes draft in jekyll server --update:"
+        -d, --draft    indicates you are updating a draft --date     updates date of a post specified --title    updates title of post specified

 	Examples: